 EURIMA Environmental Policies, Universita Cattolica Milan

-- Toolbox of key elements to understand its functioning and to reflect on crucial improvements
+- Toolbox of key elements to understanding its functioning and to reflect on crucial improvements

 - Presents an overview of existing ETS policy measures and worldwide experiences

-- This book provides a full understanding of the system
+- Provides a full understanding of the system

 |Publication Date||January 2017|